 Edge Blog

-April 9th, 2008 1:24 PM
+April 9th, 2008 1:24 PM by Mary Schwarz

 If you have been house hunting over the past 12 months you have certainly run into a home being advertised as a short sale.
 What exactly does this mean?
 A short sale is when the seller cannot sell the home for the amount he owes on the mortgage.
 For example, someone owes $155,000 on his mortgage, but the current market value of the home is $145,000.
 There is a $10,000 gap in the payoff.
 Often a lender will approve a short sale to prevent foreclosure.